cheat-sheets/game-theory-cheat-sheet/README.md

 #### Nash's Theorem

-Every finite, non-cooperative game of two or more players has a Mixed Strategy Nash Equilibrium.
+Every finite, non-cooperative game of two or more players has a mixed strategy Nash equilibrium.
 (John Nash, 1950)

 #### The Oddness Theorem